IntegrierBar/InverseMagneticBillards/README.md

 Every user input field that immediately effects the system (like changing coordinates) will only update after the you press enter.

-### Regular Space
+### Ambient Space
-The regular space shows the polygon and the trajectory as polygonal lines.
+The ambient space shows the polygon and the trajectory as polygonal lines.

 #### Billiard Type
 Currently the programm can do both inverse magnetic billiard and symplectic billiard.